Hannahc97/week7-assignment/README.md

 Requesting feedback about a specific part of your submission.

-What useful external sources helped you complete the assignment (e.g Youtube tutorials)?
+What useful external sources helped you complete the assignment (e.g Youtube tutorials)? https://dev.to/darkmavis1980/the-returning-clause-in-sql-11k2 - how to use return statement in sql

 What errors or bugs did you encounter while completing your assignment?
 How did you solve them?